landodotworld/nextstep/README.md

 More info <a href="https://www.linkedin.com/in/landodotworld/">here</a> on linkedin profile.

 # Looking for
-Fast growth companies with global and long term potential.
+Fast growth companies with global and long-term potential.
 Bellow some preferences.

 Location: Berlin <br>
 Stage: Seed to Series B <br>
 Markets: Germany & US <br>
-Type: Software, Web3, E-commerce, Markeplaces <br>
+Type: Software, Web3, E-commerce, Marketplaces <br>

 # Know me
 You can ask them anything you want about me.